python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 you install 3.2 or 4.1, one or the or the other of the projects will have the wrong version.
 But if you make a virtual environment for each project you can install the required Django version for each separately.

-Virtual environments are not exclusive to Windows, but the commands to use them can differ a bit across operating systems.
+Virtual environments are not exclusive to Windows, but the commands to use them can differ across operating systems.
 Check out the [official docs](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and the builtin [venv](https://docs.python.org/3/library/venv.html) module for more details, but there are basically 3 important venv commands.
 Run them once you `cd` into your project folder.